 In conclusion, providing rejection feedback to overqualified candidates is a strategic practice that promotes transparency, empowers candidates, and nurtures positive relationships.
 It contributes to a more respectful and mutually beneficial recruitment process, ultimately benefiting both employers and job seekers.

-By avoiding these mistakes, you can handle the rejection of overqualified candidates with respect and fairness while also potentially leaving the door open for future collaboration.
+By avoiding these mistakes, you can handle the rejection of overqualified candidates with respect, empathy, and fairness, ensuring that you maintain a positive relationship and potentially open the door for future collaboration.
+Thoughtful communication and a focus on long-term potential can enhance your employer brand and improve the overall candidate experience.

 Conclusion